mostafa-tabasi/tictactoe-practice/README.md

 # tictactoe-practice
-A simple nxn TicTacToe game with Jetpack Compose
+A simple NxN Tic-Tac-Toe game with Jetpack Compose